isyedjr/OS-M-Mk-1/README.md

 [In progress]

-# Open Source Microscope Mk 1
+# Open Source Microscope Mk 1 (OS-M Mk 1)

 Welcome!
-This is the GitHub repository for the Open Source Microscope Project.
+This is the GitHub repository for OS-M Mk 1.
 You'll find useful hardware plans and software in this repository.

 ## Overview
 State-of-the-art optical microscopes cost thousands of dollars, posing challenges to third world hospitals and interested students.
 Additionally, there is a lot of electronic waste with the release of new consumer electronics, leading to rare earth metals leaching into the surrounding environment, dealing serious damage to plants, wildlife and eventually, us.
 The overall goal of this project was to make a cheap, open source microscope out of upcycled DVD drives (e-Waste) and hobby electronics, to address these issues.